ErikXu/Word.DocX/README.md

 # Word.DocX
-An Example about The Usage of DocX.
+An example about the usage of DocX.